vascoguita/fmc-tdc/doc/software/driver.rst

 Requirements
 ============

-The fmcadc100m14b4ch device driver has been developed and tested on Linux 3.10.
+The fmc-tdc device driver has been developed and tested on Linux 3.10.
 Other Linux versions might work as well but it is not guaranteed.

 This driver depends on the `zio`_ framework and `fmc`_ library; we